banalok/LangChain/README.md

-A portfoli project learning LangChain for OPENAI and LLAMA2 APIs chatbot and deployment.
+A portfolio project learning LangChain for OPENAI and LLAMA2 APIs chatbot and deployment.